-Ondansetron helps most people but it may have unwanted side effects in a few people.
+Ondansetron helps most people with nausea and vomiting, but it may have unwanted side effects in a few people.
 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
 You may need medical attention if you get some of the side effects.